manfanowski/stepik/README.md

 # Stepik
-Education on the Stepik platform.
+Training on the Stepik platform.